-Monumento Nacional Guayabo doesn’t have the impressive pyramids of the Aztec and Mayan cultures; however, it has an important spiritual center with sophisticated infrastructure such as an internationally-recognized working aqueduct system, mysterious petroglyphs and tombs.
+Monumento Nacional Guayabo doesn’t have the impressive pyramids of the Aztec and Mayan cultures; however, it has an important spiritual center with sophisticated infrastructures such as an internationally-recognized working aqueduct system, mysterious petroglyphs, and tombs.
 The precious artifacts that were housed in the tombs within Guayabo have, unfortunately, been removed or stolen throughout the years.
 Some of the few that remain are on display at the National Museum in San Jose.

 Your guides will inform you of all of the incredible insights into the indigenous culture that once lived there.
 After the tour, your group will enjoy a picnic lunch made by your homestays.
 It is always a cultural experience to see what is packed in your sack lunch!

-Next, you will change into your swimming/hiking attire and head out on a short hike through the largest Rainforest-Alliance-Certified coffee farm in Costa Rica a view the rainbow eucalyptus and giant cieba trees along the way.
+Next, you will change into your swimming/hiking attire and head out on a short hike through the largest Rainforest-Alliance-Certified coffee farm in Costa Rica a view of the rainbow eucalyptus and giant cieba trees along the way.
 After you pass through a riverside forest a gorgeous 100-ft high waterfall will appear.
 Here you can take off your shoes and wade in the river.
-You will feel the powerful energy of the the water and the cool mist on your face.
+You will feel the powerful energy of the water and the cool mist on your face.
 It is an incredible sight!

 On your way back to your homestays, the group then will pass through the city of Turrialba to do some exploring and buying of souvenirs.
 Once you arrive back home, you will need to pack up your bags as tomorrow you head to a new destination – the Caribbean Coast.

 This evening the entire group and all the host families will gather for a Final Dinner Celebration.
-Here you will enjoy a delicious homemade Costa Rican dinner, music, dancing and fun.
+Here you will enjoy a delicious homemade Costa Rican dinner, music, dancing, and fun.
 Your group will appreciate the community for hosting you and the community will appreciate your group for the contributions and friendships you’ve made.